variostudio/spacesim/README.md

 spacesim
 ========
 The Solar system simulator.
-This is requires PyGame module
+PyGame module is required

+NOTE: you can choose precision of simulation by editing T value in flyobj.py